marvin1099/BitwardenAutofiller/README.md

 ### Examples

-To start the script in daemon mode with a certfile and with a custom additional communication password
+To start the script in daemon mode with a certfile and with a custom additional communication password:
 ```bash
 python bitwardenautofiller.py -d -cf /path/to/cert/file.cer -e ComplexPassword
 ```
-The same communication password would also need to be set for the client
+The same communication password would also need to be set for the client.

-To start the script in client mode with a sync command and a custom combination password
+To start the script in client mode with the sync command and a additional custom communication password (daemon needs to run):
 ```bash
 python bitwardenautofiller.py -c -e ComplexPassword
 ```

-To use a custom Installation path of bitwarden you would use
+To use a custom Installation path of Bitwarden you would use:
 ```bash
 python bitwardenautofiller.py -bw /path/to/bw
 ```
 In here there is no info on daemon or clientmode.
-In this case daemon will be used if it isn't running, otherwise the client wil run.
+In this case daemon will be used if it isn't running, otherwise the client will run.

 To start the script in client mode (daemon must already be running) with a custom fill action sequence:
 ```bash
 python bitwardenautofiller.py -c -f C14724635
 ```
+On Linux add `sleep 1; ` in front to wait 1 second before checking for the active app.
+On PowerShell Windows add `Start-Sleep -Seconds 1; ` in front for the same behavior.
 This will fill in the login information (username, password, and copy the TOTP code),
 and it will hit tab after the username and enter after the password.